-In the reading course, we consider a particular topic in more depth, with the emphasis still on the use of primary sources: this will be an opportunity for you to apply everything that you have learnt in the lecture course.
-The topic this year will be the algebraic ideas contained in Isaac Newton's Arithmetica universalis of 1707 (translated into English in 1720 as Universal arithmetick).
+In the reading course, we will consider a particular topic in more depth, with the emphasis still on the use of primary sources: this will be an opportunity for you to apply everything that you have learnt in the lecture course.
+The topic this year will be the early set theory that is found in the late-nineteenth-century writings of Richard Dedekind, Georg Cantor, and others.
 A number of core readings will be set, but the expectation is that you will go out and find additional materials for yourselves.
 Further details will be made available at the end of Michaelmas Term.